ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

     <hr />
 1. A: Where is the post office?<br />
 B: ___________________<br />
-<strong>Karşılıklı konuşmayı uygun şekilde tamamlayan ifade aşağıdakilerden hangisidir?</strong>
+<strong>Karşılıklı konuşmayı uygun şekilde tamamlayan ifade&nbsp;aşağıdakilerden hangisidir?</strong>
     - A-) Yes, go along this street.
     - B-) Yes, there is.
     - C-) No, there is not.